Fuji X100 Image Quality

 NOTE: This low light test is conducted with a stationary subject, and the camera mounted on a sturdy tripod.
 Most digital cameras will fail miserably when faced with a moving subject in dim lighting.
 (For example, a child's ballet recital or a holiday pageant in a gymnasium.)
 The Fuji X100 uses contrast-detect autofocus, as is found in most point & shoot cameras, so its low-light focusing ability is less than that of some SLRs with phase-detect systems.
 That said, though, the larger, more sensitive pixels of the X100's sensor do better under dim lighting than do the tiny pixels of most point & shoots, (A useful trick is to just prop the camera on a convenient surface, and use its self-timer to release the shutter.
 This avoids any jiggling from your finger pressing the shutter button, and can work quite well when you don't have a tripod handy.)

-ISO 200 to 800 shots look great printed at 16x24, no problems, very little noticeable noise or image degradation.
+ISO 400/800 shots look great printed at 20 x 30 inches, no problems, with very little noticeable noise or image degradation.

-ISO 1,600 shots look great at 16x24, too, except for a small amount of softening of fine details.
+ISO 1,600 shots look great at 16 x 20 inches, except for a small amount of noise apparent in some shadowy areas of our test target.

-ISO 3,200 shots finally look a little rough at 16x24, and detail begins to soften more in low contrast areas, particularly reds.
-They look better, though, printed at 13x19 inches.
+ISO 3,200 shots look a little rough at 13 x 19, and detail begins to soften more in low contrast areas, particularly reds.
+They look better, though, printed at 11 x 14.

 Overall, it's a very impressive performance from the Fujifilm X100!
 Image quality holds together remarkably well across a wide range of ISO settings.
-Even ISO 12,800 shots make a good 8x10-inch print!
+Even ISO 12,800 shots make a good 4 x 6 inch print.

 Testing hundreds of digital cameras, we've found that you can only tell just so much about a camera's image quality by viewing its images on-screen.
 Ultimately, there's no substitute for printing a lot of images and examining them closely.
 For this reason, we now routinely print sample images from the cameras we test on our Canon Pro9000 Mark II studio printer, and the Canon Pixma MP610 here in the office.
 (See the Canon Pixma Pro9000 Mark II review for details on that model.)